jamesengleback/thesis/docs/docs/sxfst-results.md

     that in some cases proved hard to correct for.

 A table containing the structures and Murcko scaffolds [@bemis1996properties] of the manually annotated hits is in [appendix 2](sxfst-appendix2.md).
+In total 149 hits were identified in this manner, of which 110 also appear in the hits identified by calculation of *Michaelis-Menten* kinetics.

+The manually annotated set of hits was progressed to the machine learning stage.

+---

+### Issues with BM3 A82F/F87V

 Only BM3 A82F is assosciated with hits in this data, and none for A82F/F87V which is unexpected given the previous identification of binding interactions between this mutant and a number of FDA-approved compounds[@jeffreys2019novel].
 On inspection of the A82F/F87V data, each experiment used protein in mixed spin - already bound to something, which obscures any binding interactions with the test compounds.